pbinkley/microcopying_1940/index.markdown

 toward the United States is different from any other country I ever traveled in, and I have lived for years in Europe.
 They are most remarkably friendly and they will go further than almost any other foreign country to cooperate with us.
-That I <span style="page" id="page160">[p.160]</span> know because I went there myself as a Brazilian official.
+That I <span class="page" id="page160">[p.160]</span> know because I went there myself as a Brazilian official.
 I was hired by the Brazilian Government to advise them, I didn't go as an American at all, and I am in a position to speak from experience on this point.
 Everywhere I found the most extreme